 Prolonged use of smokeless tobacco products can lead to serious health issues, such as cancer and heart disease.
 Smokeless tobacco products contain numerous substances that increase the risk of oral cancer .
 Chewing tobacco also may lead to white patches, called leukoplakia, on the gums, tongue, or lining of the mouth.
 Although most of these are benign (noncancerous), some show early signs of cancer, and oral cancer often occurs near patches of leukoplakia.

 As with waterpipes, some smokeless tobacco contains greater amounts of nicotine—three to four times more—than cigarettes.
 Chewing tobacco and other forms of smokeless tobacco can also cause gum disease and increase tooth decay.

-Electronic cigarettes, also known as “e-cigarettes,” are battery-operated tobacco delivery devices, which generally contain cartridges filled with nicotine and other chemicals.
-The devices resemble and function much like real cigarettes with the chemicals in the cartridge being turned into a vapor (gas) that is inhaled by the smoker.
-In addition, they are available in various flavors, such as chocolate, mint, or strawberry.
+Electronic cigarettes, also known as “e-cigarettes,” are battery-operated devices that resemble traditional cigarettes.
+However, instead of burning tobacco, they generally contain cartridges filled with nicotine and other chemicals.
+When the e-cigarette is used, the liquid chemicals in the cartridge are turned into a vapor (gas) that is inhaled by the smoker.

 Because e-cigarettes have only been readily available in the United States since 2006, there is limited research on their health risks.
 According to one analysis by the U.S. Food and Drug Administration (FDA), however, the tobacco solution used in e-cigarettes contains a toxic chemical found in antifreeze and several cancer-causing chemicals, such as nitrosamines.
 Little more is known about the types or concentrations of chemicals, including nicotine, in e-cigarettes.